 - Frequency and Length of Committee Meetings

 Committee meetings (other than for the Executive Committee) are normally held on the day preceding, or the morning of, each regularly scheduled Board meeting.
 Committee meetings are scheduled a year in advance.
 Changes to the schedule are made as needed by the Committee Chair in consultation with, as appropriate, other members of the Committee and members of management.
 Each Committee Chair makes a report on Committee matters to the Board at the next scheduled Board meeting.

 The Chair of the Committee in consultation with, as appropriate, other members of the Committee and members of management, develops the Committee’s agenda.
 A preliminary annual schedule of Committee agenda subjects is issued each year.
 The final agenda is set by the Committee Chair in consultation with, as appropriate, other members of the Committee and members of management prior to each meeting.
 Each Committee’s agenda is shared with the Board.

 - Committee Charters

 The standing Committees operate pursuant to their charters adopted by the Board, which set forth the responsibilities and procedures that the Committee must follow.
 Each Committee annually reviews its charter and recommends to the Board any changes it deems necessary.

 - Formal Evaluation of the CEO

-The Chairman and the Lead Independent Director, as applicable, and the Compensation Committee will review and approve corporate goals and objectives for CEO compensation and evaluate the CEO’s performance in light of those goals and objectives.
-The Compensation Committee will then determine and approve the CEO’s compensation level.
-The Board will provide input to the Chairman, Lead Independent Director, as applicable, and the Compensation Committee on the appropriate goals and objectives for the CEO and the CEO’s performance against those goals and objectives.
+The Chairman and the Lead Independent Director, as applicable, and the Compensation and Talent Committee will review and approve corporate goals and objectives for CEO compensation and evaluate the CEO’s performance in light of those goals and objectives.
+The Compensation and Talent Committee will then determine and approve the CEO’s compensation level.
+The Board will provide input to the Chairman, Lead Independent Director, as applicable, and the Compensation and Talent Committee on the appropriate goals and objectives for the CEO and the CEO’s performance against those goals and objectives.